bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 - Volunteers have an account on our Website.

 **Main Success Scenario:** Volunteer wants to see opportunity details
-1. Volunteer selects the Opportunity Tab
+1. User selects the Opportunity Tab
 2. System shows the list of available Opportunities
-3. Volunteer choses an Opportunity
+3. User choses an Opportunity
-4. System shows the details to said Opportunity
+4. System shows the details of Opportunity and the list of applicants.
+Additionally, volunteer can find the action buttons like "Apply" and "Report" on the details page, "Accept applicant" and "Reject applicant" for organization owner.

 **Postconditions:** Volunteer is allowed to view the details about an Opportunity